catmorbid/cybergod-mkdocs/docs/character-creation/gear.md

 ### Reloads

 Each Reload has a Bulk of 0.25, so you can carry 4 Reloads for 1 Bulk.
 Reloads are specific to weapons you carry, but you can abstract your personal reloads.
 When looting ammo from dead enemies, you might not find the correct ammo.
 Also when an ally is out of ammo, they need to have a matching weapon or your reloads won't be of use to them.

-### Ammo Save

-When required, make an Ammo Save.
-Roll a D6, and on 6, you're out of ammo and need to reload.
-Mark down every Ammo Save you passed, and future Ammo Saves are rolled with an additional die.
-On 6th consecutive ammo save, you are forced to reload.
-Clear the marks after reload.

-!!! info Post-combat Ammo Checks
-	As a rule of thumb, if you used a weapon in combat, make a single Ammo Save for it after the combat is over.
-You can disregard this if you just reloaded.

 ### Sidearms